-The good news is that the right preparation can make a big difference and can help you land a job as a program manager at Amazon.
+The good news is that the right preparation can make a big difference and can help you land a job as a program manager at Amazon (or AWS).
 To help you get there, we’ve put together the ultimate guide below.

 Here's an overview of what we'll cover:

 1.1 What interviews to expect

 What's the Amazon Program Manager interview process and timeline?
 It takes takes four to eight weeks and follows the steps below.
 If you're interviewing at AWS, you can expect a similar process.

 - Amazon writing exercise